Mission and Method

-As an experienced, certified nonprofit fundraising executive, my mission is to help nonprofit organizations attain their fundraising and public relations goals in the most efficient, thoughtful, and high quality manner possible.
+My mission is to help communities, nonprofit organizations, donors and volunteers attain their fundraising, communications and public relations goals in the most efficient, thoughtful, and high quality manner possible.

 Thank you for visiting!

 My professional associations of choice are NTEN: Nonprofit Technology Network and Certified Fund Raising Executive International (CFRE).
 From my days in graduate school, I have been a continuous member of The Honor Society of Phi Kappa Phi.

 I am also an affiliate of Bloomerang.
 Follow the link to learn how you can improve your donor retention.

 A Word About Crowdfunding